The Lowa Renegade is a sturdy hiking boot that will protect your toes and fit so comfortably that I didn’t need to break it in.

 Weight: 9.2 oz

 Recommended: Yes, for a fast, light, comfortable shoe if you’re willing to replace them every couple of seasons depending on how often you wear them.

-These are my original hiking boots that I wore everywhere when I first started my hiking journey.
-They went with me on my first two ascents up Mount Whitney, Yosemite’s Half Dome, Machu Picchu, Rainbow Mountain, all SoCal six-pack of peaks, Angel’s Landing in Zion, Grand Canyon, Big Pine Lakes and more… they carry a lot of sentimental value for me.
+These are the original hiking boots that I wore everywhere when I first started my hiking journey.
+They went with me on my first two ascents up Mount Whitney, Yosemite’s Half Dome, Machu Picchu, Rainbow Mountain, all SoCal six-pack of peaks, Angel’s Landing in Zion, Grand Canyon, Big Pine Lakes, and more… they carry a lot of sentimental value for me.

 What I love about these boots – first off, I think they look good for hiking boots which I know many girls will appreciate – I’d definitely recommend sticking with a neutral dirt color though.
 They’re very hefty but that’s what makes them sturdy.
 I could accidentally kick rocks and keep on trekking along without feeling a stub in my toes.

 Lowa has a one-year warranty but even after I passed that period, they still replaced my boots completely free of charge after I ruined mine (I probably overused it in such a short period of time) which makes them an awesome company in my books – it’s always nice when a company shows they actually care right?